abuckenhofer/katacoda-scenarios/postgresql-cstore-fdw/step3.md

-Now be are ready to create table.
+Now the environment is ready to create tables.

 First let's create a "normal" table (row-oriented table).
+The table is called ranking and contains several columns.

 ```
 CREATE TABLE ranking